schubergphilis/mercury/README.md

 ## Requirements
 * OSX
-* Linux (with iproute 3+)
+* Linux (with iproute 3+ when letting mercury manage your network interfaces, which is optional)

 ## Features
-* Global Load balancing across multiple datacenter or Cloud infrastructures using DNS based load balancing
+* Global Load balancing across multiple data center or Cloud infrastructures using DNS based load balancing
-* L4 and L7 Loadbalancing support
+* L4 and L7 Load balancing support
 * Web GUI for viewing/managing your host state
 * Seamless configuration updates without interrupting connected clients (e.g. reload your configuration without your clients noticing)
 * Does HealthChecks on local backends, and propagates their availability across other GLB instances